 The processes used by the organisation to identify, assess, and manage climate-related risks.

 The metrics and targets used to assess and manage relevant climate-related risks and opportunities.

-1 About | Task Force on Climate-Related Financial Disclosures (TCFD) (fsb-tcfd.org)
+6 About the Task Force on Climate-Related Financial Disclosures (TCFD)